 When it comes to planning and buying your baby supplies for the first time, deciding how much of each item can be a bit stressful.
-Pacifiers and clips are no different.
-How many pacifiers I need is a question you should ask yourself before you go shopping.
+How many pacifiers and clips you need is a question you should ask yourself before you go shopping.

 Three pacifiers in the house should adequately allow for the “one spare, one in the wash, one to use” principle.
 If you travel often it would also be a good idea to keep one in the diaper bag.
 That will eliminate a huge crying showdown while you’re out and about.